The Archimedean order unitization of seminormed ordered vector spaces: Two worked examples: order unit spaces and C* -algebras

-In this section, we show that the Archimedean order unitization $\unit{E}$ of an order unit space $E$ contains the Archimedeanization $\unitArch{E}$ as a codimension\nobreakdash-$1$ retract, and we show that the Archimedean order unitization of the self-adjoint part of a $C^*$\nobreakdash-algebra agrees with the $C^*$\nobreakdash-algebra unitization.
+In this section, we show that the Archimedean order unitization $\unit{E}$ of an order unit space $E$ is just the direct sum of the Archimedeanization $\unitArch{E}$ with $\R$, and we show that the Archimedean order unitization of the self-adjoint part of a $C^*$\nobreakdash-algebra is order isomorphic with the self-adjoint part of the $C^*$\nobreakdash-algebra unitization.